Vyral/base-template/_posts/2019-08-02-the-5-biggest-mistakes-home-sellers-make.md

 ---

 {% include youtube.html %}

+When selling your home, making any of these five mistakes in the process will prove costly.&nbsp;

 It’s no secret that preparing your home for the market is stressful, but you can minimize your stress and pave the way for a smooth selling process by avoiding these five common mistakes: &nbsp;